FuzailHussain/factuality-survey/README.md

 This is an **ongoing collection of research papers** related to **factuality in Large Language Models (LLMs)**.

-📌 For brevity, individual papers from **before 2025** are not listed.
+📌 For brevity, individual papers **before 2025** are not listed.
 Instead, we include two comprehensive survey papers covering those years.
 The list then focuses on **individual 2025 papers** that introduce new contributions beyond what these surveys cover.

 ---